Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Cognition in Animal Movement Models

 \subsubsection{Distributed Time Delays}

-In the scenario outlined above, the inclusion of time delays is purely discrete in the sense that the agents remember only exactly $\tau$ units ago.
-As previously suggested, it is more realistic to instead consider a distribution over all previous times, though it becomes more significantly more technical than each of the previous models \cite{Shi_JMB}.
-Before introducing the model itself, it is instructive to first explore the following \textit{spatiotemporal convolution kernel}: \eql{ v_u (x,t) = \mathcal{G} * * u(x,t) := \int_{-\i}^t \int_\O G(d_3, x, y, t-s) \mathcal{G} (t - s) u(y,s) dy ds . }{percepspatim}
+As previously suggested, {rather than a discrete delay,} it is more realistic to consider a distribution over all previous times, though it becomes significantly more technical than each of the previous models \cite{Shi_JMB}. {Models with distributed delays following Gamma distributions are equivalent to a system of PDEs with the simplest case equivalent to chemotaxis models (see the Appendix), and thus efforts are perhaps best directed to exploring the properties of these equivalent PDE systems without delay.} Before introducing the model itself, it is instructive to first explore the following \textit{spatiotemporal convolution kernel}: \eql{ v_u (x,t) = \mathcal{G} * * u(x,t) := \int_{-\i}^t \int_\O G(d_3, x, y, t-s) \mathcal{G} (t - s) u(y,s) dy ds . }{percepspatim}